 In ME 371 Mechanical Design I students are required to design and manufacture mechanisms that incorporate at least one linkage, one gear set and one cam-follower combination.

-These projects are on display during Design Day from 9:00 until noon in the 1200 Hallway, First Floor Engineering Building.
+These projects are on display during Design Day from 9:00 until noon in Rooms 1230 and 1234 Engineering Building.
 The team with the best design, as voted on by pre-collegiate visitors, is awarded the Sparty Plaque.

-The competition is held in the 1200 Hallway, First Floor Engineering Building from 8:00 until 11:48.
+The competition is held in Room 1345 Engineering Building from 8:00 until 11:16.
 The winning team receives the Leonardo da Vinci Machine Design Award.
 Please see the Design Day Booklet for information on the competition schedule.

-This competition takes place in the 1200 Hallway, First Floor from 8:00 until 11:00 on Design Day.
+This competition takes place in Room 1252 from 8:00 until 11:30 on Design Day.
 Please see the Design Day Booklet for information on the competition schedule.

 In ME 478 Product Development, the students must design and build a vehicle that climbs up and down stairs, as part of a project which integrates engineering knowledge gained during the students’ education at MSU.
 Starting as an individual project and evolving into a team project, each team produces a vehicle by accomplishing a series of design and manufacturing tasks.
 Students contribute both individually and collaboratively to accomplish these tasks using CAD/CAM packages, CNC machining, 3D printing, etc. When the vehicle has been built, a control system is designed and implemented using the MyRio platform for remote operation via the engineering wireless network.

-This competition takes place in the West Main Lobby/Stairwell from 10:00 until 11:00 on Design Day.
+This competition takes place in the West Main Lobby/Stairwell from 9:00 until 10:00 on Design Day.
 Please see the Design Day Booklet for information on the competition schedule.